Mehdi-Verfaillie/docx/README.md

 ## Features

-- [x] Ability to link a file to one or multiple documentations.
+- [x] Ability to link a file or folder to one or multiple documentations.
 - [x] Support for local documentation.
 - [x] Support for documentation in a public or private repository ([access token needed](#how-to-add-your-access-token))
-- [x] Support for documentation from website.
+- [x] Support for documentation as website.

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 ## Other

-Note: The extension will add the following configuration to your Visual Studio Code user settings (`settings.json`):
+Note: The extension will add the following configuration to your Visual Studio Code user `settings.json`:

 ```json
 "json.schemas": [